-The Pipeline and Hazardous Materials Safety Administration (PHMSA) grants this special permit to the Gulf South Pipeline Company, LP (GSPC), subject to the conditions and limitations set forth below, waiving compliance from 49 CFR § 192.111 and § 192.201 for the Southeast Expansion Pipeline (SEP), a proposed 110.8-mile, 42-inch diameter, natural gas transmission pipeline to be installed from Harrisville, Mississippi easterly to Choctaw County, Alabama.
+By this order, The Pipeline and Hazardous Materials Safety Administration (PHMSA) grants this special permit to the Gulf Crossing Pipeline Company, LLC (GCPC) and Gulf South Pipeline Company, LP (GSPC) [subsidiaries of Boardwalk Pipeline Partners, LP] subject to the conditions and limitations set forth below.
+The special permit waives compliance from 49 CFR § 192.111 and § 192.201 for the Gulf Crossing Project (GCP) pipeline, a proposed 353.2-mile, 42-inch diameter, natural gas transmission pipeline to be installed and operated by GCPC from Grayson County, Texas, to Madison Parish, Louisiana.
+The special permit also waives compliance from 49 CFR § 192.111 and § 192.201 for the Mississippi Loop (ML), a 17.8-mile, 42-inch diameter, natural gas transmission loop pipeline to be installed and operated by GSPC in Hinds, Copiah and Simpson Counties, Mississippi.

-This special permit allows GSPC to design, construct and operate the SEP pipeline in Class 1 locations using a design factor in § 192.111 up to 0.80 and at stress levels up to 80% of the specified minimum yield strength (SMYS) and in Class 2 locations using a design factor in § 192.111 up to 0.67 and at stress levels up to 67% of SMYS.
-This would result in a maximum allowable operating pressure (MAOP) of 1,480 pounds per square inch gauge (psig).
+This special permit allows GCPC to design, construct and operate the GCP pipeline and the GSPC to design, construct and operate the ML pipeline in Class 1 locations using a design factor in § 192.111 up to 0.80 and at stress levels up to 80% of the specified minimum yield strength (SMYS), in Class 2 locations using a design factor in § 192.111 up to 0.67 and at stress levels up to 67% of SMYS and in Class 3 locations using a design factor in § 192.111 up to 0.56 and at stress levels up to 56% of SMYS.
+This would result in maximum allowable operating pressures (MAOP) of 1480 pounds per square inch gauge (PSIG).

-This special permit also allows GSPC to design, install and operate pressure relief and limiting devices on the SEP with a capacity that would ensure the pressure in Class 1 location and Class 2 location pipeline segments would not exceed 104% of the MAOP or the pressure that produces a hoop stress of 83.2% SMYS in Class 1 locations or 69.7% SMYS in Class 2 locations the event an overpressure situation develops.
+This special permit also allows GCPC to design, install and operate pressure relief and limiting devices on the GCP pipeline and the GSPC to design, install and operate pressure relief and limiting devices on the ML pipeline with a capacity that would ensure the pressure in Class 1, Class 2 and Class 3 location pipeline segments would not exceed 104% of the MAOP or the pressure that produces a hoop stress of 83.2% SMYS in Class 1 locations, 69.7% SMYS in Class 2 locations or 58.2% SMYS in Class 3 locations during an overpressure event.

-For the purpose of this special permit, the "special permit area" means the area consisting of the entire pipeline right-of-way for those segments of the pipeline that will operate above 72% SMYS in Class 1 locations an above 60% SMYS in Class 2 locations.
+For the purpose of this special permit, the "special permit area" means the area consisting of the entire pipeline right-of-way for those segments of the GCP and ML pipelines that will operate above 72% SMYS in Class 1 locations, above 60% SMYS in Class 2 locations above 50% SMYS in Class 3 locations.

-PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" document, which can be read in its entirety in Docket No. PHMSA-2007-28994 in the Federal Docket Management System (FDMS) located on the Internet at www.Regulations.gov.
+PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" document, which can be read in its entirety in Docket No. PHMSA-2008-0068 in the Federal Docket Management System (FDMS) located on the Internet at www.Regulations.gov.